 Couples Therapy

-I've worked with many couples and it's part of my work that I find really rewarding - especially when I see couples heading off after just a few therapy sessions, feeling much more positive and optimistic about their relationship.
 I've prepared well for this work - in addition to my grounding in family therapy, I've also participated in training at the Gottman Institute in Seattle, USA.
 Professor John Gottman is currently one of the most prominent couple therapists in the world, with his work supported & validated by many years of research into couple functioning.
 So I'm fortunate to be one of a very small number of people in New Zealand to have participated in this training.
-I'm also influenced by Emotionally Focused Therapy, which also has a very solid evidence base to support its effectiveness.
+I've also completed an externship in Emotionally Focused Therapy, which has a very solid evidence base to support its effectiveness.

 Because many couples seek therapy in times of a crisis, they usually want therapy to be fairly brief and focused, so that they can resolve issues, collect some new tools, and get on with their lives & relationships.
 This will mean that there has to be maximum use made of a relatively small number of sessions.